ChickenEating/Dif-CDFusion/README.md

 # Dif-CDFusion: A Diffusion-Based Common-Differential Network for Infrared and Visible Image Fusion

-This repository provides the official PyTorch implementation of the paper ​**Dif-CDFusion: A Diffusion-Based Common-Differential Network for Infrared and Visible Image Fusion**, which has been submitted to IEEE Transactions on Geoscience and Remote Sensing **(TGRS)**.
+This repository provides the official PyTorch implementation of the paper ​**Dif-CDFusion: A Diffusion-Based Common-Differential Network for Infrared and Visible Image Fusion**, which has been accepted in the IEEE Transactions on Geoscience and Remote Sensing **(TGRS)** (DOI: [https://doi.org/10.1109/TGRS.2025.3591809](https://doi.org/10.1109/TGRS.2025.3591809)).

 In this work, we introduces ​Dif-CDFusion, a novel framework designed to address the critical challenge of reconciling spectral fidelity and structural consistency in infrared-visible image fusion.
 By leveraging diffusion-based feature extraction and a common-differential alternating fusion strategy, our approach achieves state-of-the-art performance in preserving both color integrity and structural details.